saboyle/LeavingCareWiki/Employment.md

 **Not Going To Uni**  [https://notgoingtouni.co.uk/opportunities#](https://notgoingtouni.co.uk/opportunities#)

-Don't Forget – look up the website for the company you're interested in working for and check under careers
+**Don't Forget** to look up the website for the company you're interested in working for and check under 'Careers' or 'Opportunities' with the organisation

 *